Mathématique: Chapter 36

 “How does he look?”
 Lam prompted.

 He considered Rush, the light of early morning glaring off the broken white planes of his dress shirt, his head bowed and braced against the bridging of his hands.
-“Not right,” Young said.
+“Not right,” Young decided.
 “Distracted.
 Miserable.
-And maybe—“ he watched the subtle rise and fall of Rush’s chest.
+And maybe—” he watched the subtle rise and fall of Rush’s chest.
 “Maybe sick.”

 “Bring him in now,” Lam said.
-“I don’t technically go on shift until nine hundred hours, but I’m here.”
+“I don’t technically go on shift until 0900, but I’m here.”

-“Thanks,” Young said, “see you in thirty minutes.”
+“Thanks,” Young replied, “see you in thirty.”

-He dressed in an inattentive blur of aching spine, not sure what it was about Rush’s demeanor that was riling up his nerves.
-Maybe it was the sense of something progressive—something that should be halted sooner rather than later.
-Maybe it was the lack of the sharp edge that Young associated so strongly with the man.
+He dressed, trying to ignore the ache in his spine, trying to put his finger on why Rush’s demeanor was riling up his nerves.
+Maybe it was the sense of progression, of something that needed to be halted sooner rather than later.
+Maybe it was the dulling of the man’s edge.
+Maybe it wasn’t either of those things.

 Rush didn’t respond.

-“For fuck’s sake,” Rush hissed his hands falling from face to table, “don’t do that.”
+“For fuck’s sake,” Rush hissed, his hands falling from face to table, “don’t do that.”

-“Come on,” Young said again.
+“C’mon,” Young said again.

 “Yes yes,” Rush replied.
 “So I’ve been told.
 Your appearance isn’t exactly confidence inspiring.”